kcarnold/cs344/content/units/09nlp-modeling/_index.md

 ## Preparation

+Either:

 - Read NLPT Chapter 2

+Or:

-- Read chapter 2 of the [Hugging Face NLP Course](https://huggingface.co/course/); do the end-of-chapter quizz.
+- Read chapter 2 of the [Hugging Face NLP Course](https://huggingface.co/course/); do the end-of-chapter quiz.
 - Read chapter 3 of the course.
 Do the end-of-chapter quiz.
 Additionally, be able to answer the following questions:
   - Section 2
     - In the first code chunk: